Proteomics – Properties, Functions and Characterisation of Proteins

 When developing therapeutics or to simply understand the innate properties of proteins, a buffer exchange experiment may be performed.
 Researchers formulate a list of buffers with different salt concentrations and/or pH and allow the proteins to diffuse from their one buffer to another.
 Typically done over days, the buffer exchange procedure allows researchers to determine the functional efficacy of proteins in different buffer formulations.

-With UNchained Labs, grUNt, multiple buffer exchanges can be performed within hours and to determine the robustness or further characterize the formulations, the grUNt can be teamed up with UNchained Labs, Big Kahuna .
+With UNchained Labs, Big Tuna, multiple buffer exchanges can be performed within hours and to determine the robustness or further characterize the formulations, the Big Tuna can be teamed up with UNchained Labs, Big Kahuna .